cpaxton/cpaxton.github.io/_posts/2024-12-09-stretch-ai.md

 ---
 layout: post
-title: Stretch AI: Open-Source Embodied AI Stack
+title: Stretch AI, an Open-Source Embodied AI Stack for Mobile Manipulation
 ---

 I've been working on a set of tools to make it easy to test embodied AI tools and systems in homes: [Stretch AI](https://github.com/hello-robot/stretch_ai/), a set of open-source tools for language-guided autonomy, exploration, navigation, and learning from demonstration.